pcdshub/engineering_tools/README.md

     archive  : opens the most recent archive file in less <br/>
     log      : opens the most recent log file in less<br/>
     telnet : starts a telnet session with the ioc<br/>
+    pvs	   : opens the IOC.pvlist file in less<br/>
     </td>
 </tr>